 Click here to visit Rachel’s website with a link to her blog.

-You can download a video recording of the class as a Windows Media file.
+You can download a video recording of the class to your computer or device as a Windows Media file.
 It can be viewed on PCs using Windows Media Player and on Macs using the free VLC multimedia player for Mac operating systems which can be downloaded here.

 Total file size: 257 MB